 A couple of years ago, we had a really bad leak from the En Suite toilet.
 It went down and ruined the lounge ceiling.
 The En-Suite floor was also ruined.
 Since then, we’ve basically pretended we didn’t have an en suite and used the main bathroom.
+The time has finally come to plan our budget En-suite redesign though, and I cannot wait!

 Our En-Suite has a built in shower, toilet and vanity unit.
 We will need to buy a new shower tray for the shower.
 Aside from the floor tiles, the biggest expense will be the toilet and the sink area.